NextronSystems/asgard-manual/usage/administration.rst

    Adding a new MISP ruleset

-In order to use a MISP ruleset in a scan: add the ruleset in the ``MISP Rulesets`` field when creating your scan.
+In order to use a MISP ruleset in a scan: Add the ruleset in the ``MISP Signatures`` field when creating your scan.

 .. figure:: ../images/adding-a-misp-rulset-to-a-scan.png